-Yet, there’s a small problem.
-Large-scale changes — which are certainly drenched in risk and operational challenges — seem out-of-reach of most healthcare providers, especially in an environment where the majority of healthcare providers fail to adequately handle their existing supply-chain supply.
+Yet, there’s a minor problem.
+Large-scale changes — which are certainly drenched in risk and operational challenges — seem out-of-reach of most healthcare providers, especially in an environment where many healthcare providers fail to adequately manage their existing supply-chain supply.

 The answer lies in an already-written playbook.
 Sales & Operations Planning (S&OP) can help healthcare providers take control of their supply and demand today — positioning them to retool their supply chain in whatever way they see fit in the future.

 Based on medical equipment, pharmaceuticals, and protective equipment alone, McKinsey estimates that more efficient supply chain management strategies could save healthcare a whopping $130 billion a year.
 In fact, retailers could see a 6 percent total improvement in efficiencies and costs by adopting better supply chain strategies.
 That’s huge.
-When we look at healthcare, that percentage is a mind-boggling 20 percent.
+When we look at healthcare, that percentage is an overwhelming 20 percent.